-PAR 222 does not change filing requirements for facilities operating food ovens but an exemption provision [subparagraph (d)(9)(O)] has been added to PAR 219 to clarify that food ovens that do not emit process VOC emissions are exempt from the requirement to obtain a permit.
+PAR 222 does not change filing requirements for facilities operating food ovens but an exemption provision [subparagraph (d)(9)(O)] has been added to PAR 219 to clarify that small\food ovens that do not bake uncooked yeast-containing productsemit process VOC emissions are exempt from the requirement to obtain a permit.
 Food ovens exempt from permitting under PAR 219 (d)(9)(O) would not be required to submit registration under PAR 222.
 Please refer to response to comments 3-3, 10-1 and 13-6 for a description of clarifications to recordkeeping provisions for operators of food ovens.